mpaillassa/MaxiMask/README.md

 Available on arXiv: https://arxiv.org/abs/1907.08298

-Contaminants that MaxiMask can identify include (but is not limited to) trails, as shown in the image below where MaxiMask can detect the Starlink satellites in the famous DECam image.
+Contaminants that MaxiMask can identify include (but are not limited to) trails, as shown in the image below where MaxiMask can detect the Starlink satellites in the famous DECam image.

 <p align="center">
   <img src="starlink1.gif" width="600">